 On fight night, those who wish to watch the card with a crowd in Las Vegas can do so at the Venetian and the Palazzo.
 Tickets will be $50 to watch the fight on closed circuit inside the Venetian ballroom.
-A food and beverage minimum will be required to watch in Lagasse's Stadium at the Palazzo.
+A food and beverage minimum will be required to watch in Palazzo's Lagasse's Stadium.

 They are doing it because history has shown that PPV sales dip whenever an event is held outside of the country.
 Even though everything has been timed to go on television at the exact same time as every other pay-per-view, many potential customers get confused and sales can be impacted by as much as 25 percent.